mi4nyang/mi4nyang/README.md

 - 👋 Hi, I’m Justin
 - 👀 I’m interested in improving my coding and developing webapps
 - 🌱 I’m currently trying to build a simple platform website.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on an interesting project
 - 📫 How to reach me ...
+Just drop me a message.

 <!---
 mi4nyang/mi4nyang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.